ScopeLift/scopelint/README.md

 # ScopeLint

-A simple and opinionated tool designed to for basic formatting/linting of Solidity and TOML code in foundry projects.
+A simple and opinionated tool designed for basic formatting/linting of Solidity and TOML code in foundry projects.

 ## Overview